-This three (3) year pilot project for school years 2011-2012, 2012-2013 and 2013-2014 will be in place each of these three (3) school years for T-bargaining employees who are actively on-duty and assigned to budgeted positions at Belle Glade Elementary School, Pioneer Park Elementary School, Pleasant City Elementary School or West Riviera Elementary School for a minimum of ninety-nine (99) full or half-time contractual days for that school year and to eligible additional instructional staff described in Section C of this MOU.
-In March of 2012 and again in March of 2013, T-bargaining employees assigned to budgeted positions at these four (4) pilot schools wishing to be reassigned to another District school may voluntarily place themselves on a Unit Adjustment Transfer (UAT) list by notifying their Principal in writing on or before March 25 that they wish to be UAT'd to another District school for the following school year.
-Upon timely receipt of such written request to their Principal, each affected employee will be UAT'd and according to his/her seniority will be placed at another District school in keeping with the provisions of Article IV, Section E 4 of the CBA and this MOU.
-Similarly, with the concurrence of the Area Superintendent, each Principal may Involuntarily Transfer T-bargaining employees in keeping with the provisions of Article IV.
-Section G of the

-CBA.
-The parties further agree that while eligible T-bargaining employees in the District may seek a Voluntary Transfer to any of these four (4) pilot schools having a posted vacancy pursuant to Article IV, Section C of the CBA, T-bargaining employees who are being Involuntarily Transferred from any District School or who have been UAT'd from one of these pilot schools or any other District School may not list any of these four (4) pilot project schools on either an involuntary Transfer form or an instructional Placement Preference (IPP) form for the duration of this MOU without the written concurrence of the appropriate Principal of the respective four (4) pilot project schools having a posted vacancy.
-Eligible T-bargaining employees wishing to list any of these four (4) pilot schools on either their involuntary Transfer forms or on their IPP forms must contact the appropriate Principal of the respective four (4) pilot project schools in advance and obtain written approval from that Principal to place the name of that school on such forms.
+- This three (3) year Project for school years 2014-2015, 2015-2016 and 2016-2017 will be in place each of these three (3) school years for T-bargaining employees who are actively on-duty and assigned to budgeted positions at the Project School for a minimum of ninety-nine (99) full or half-time contractual days for that school year and to eligible additional instructional staff described in Section C of this MOU.
+T-bargaining employees assigned to budgeted positions at this Project School wishing to be reassigned to another District school may voluntarily place themselves on a Unit Adjustment Transfer (UAT) list by notifying their Principal in writing on or before August 22, 2014 for school year 2014-2015 and by April 10, 2015 for school year 2015-16 that they wish to be Unit Adjustment Transferred (UAT'd) to another District school for the following school year.
+Upon timely receipt of such written request to the Principal, each affected employee will be UAT'd and according to his/her seniority will be placed at another District school in keeping with the provisions of Article IV, Section E 4 of the Collective Bargaining Agreement (CBA) and this MOU.
+Such employees will be placed first before regular UAT placements are made and will be promptly notified of their new school assignment for the ensuing school year.
+Should the UAT Placement of an affected employee not be at a Glades School, the employee will no longer be eligible to receive the Glades Supplement.
+The Parties further agree that while eligible T-bargaining employees in the District may seek a Voluntary Transfer pursuant to Article IV, Section C of the CBA to the Project School having a posted vacancy, Tbargaining employees who are being Involuntarily Transferred from any District School or who have been UAT'd from any District School may not list this Project School on either an Involuntary Transfer form or an Instructional Placement Preference (IPP) form for the duration of this MOU without the written concurrence of the Principal of the Project School, unless no other placement is available in a District school in the employee's area of certification.
+Eligible T-bargaining employees wishing to list the Project School on either their Involuntary Transfer forms or on their IPP forms must contact the Principal of the Project School in advance and obtain written approval from that Principal to place the name of the Project School on such forms.
+Prior to the third year of the grant, an employee who believes he/she has reason to be granted a Hardship Transfer may apply for a transfer pursuant to Article IV, Section C-5 of the Contract. - The Parties agree that should the District decide to provide before-school, after-school or non-school day tutorial programs for students attending the Project School, T-bargaining employees assigned to such tutorial programs will be paid the Tutorial Hourly Rate of Pay pursuant to Appendix M of the CBA when assigned to tutor students in any such School-sponsored or District-sponsored Tutorial Program.
+When T-bargaining employees assigned to the Project School who are assigned to Tutor elementary students immediately after the end of the student day, such tutoring will be considered an "after school activity with students" in keeping with Article III, Section B 4 (a) of the CBA.